investorphem/hashlock-lending-sdk/README.md

 The **first developer-ready JavaScript SDK** for interacting with HashLock Lending — the Bitcoin L2 lending protocol powered by Clarity 4.

-No admin keys • No upgrades • No trust assumptions • Verified vaults
+No admin keys • No upgrades • No trust assumptions • Verified vault

 ---